apacheignite/documentation/persistence/distributed-persistent-store.md

 }
 [/block]
 Once this is done, the Persistent Store will be enabled and all the data, as well as indexes, will be stored both in memory and on disk across all the cluster nodes.

+However, when Apache Ignite sees that the store is enabled it moves the cluster to an inactive state making sure that applications can not modify the data until it's allowed.
+This is done to avoid the situations when the cluster is being restarted and applications start modifying data that might be persisted on the nodes that have not been brought up back.
+So, the general practice here is to wait while all the nodes join the cluster and call `Ignite.active(true)` from any node or application you have moving the cluster to the active state.
+[block:code]
+{
+  "codes": [
+    {
+      "code": "Ignite ignite = ...;\n            \n// Activating the cluster once all the cluster nodes are up and running.\nignite.active(true);", "language": "java"
+    }
+  ]
+}
+[/block]

 [block:callout]
 {
   "type": "success",